-- The level of pain experienced by an individual when they are walking, or as a consequence of walking - The degree of breathlessness they incur when, or as a result of, walking; - The distance over which an individual is able to walk; - The speed at which an individual is able to walk; - The length of time that an individual is able to walk for;
+- The level of pain experienced by an individual when they are walking, or because of walking - The degree of breathlessness they incur when, or because of, walking. - The distance over which an individual can walk. - The speed at which an individual can walk. - The length of time that an individual is able to walk for.

-- The manner in which the applicant walks;
+- The way the applicant walks.

-- An applicant's use of walking aids;
+- An applicant's use of walking aids.

-- The applicant's outdoor walking ability;
+- The applicant's outdoor walking ability.

-- Whether the effort of walking presents a danger to the applicant's life, or would be likely to lead to a serious deterioration in their health.
+- Whether the effort of walking presents a danger to the applicant's life or would be likely to lead to a serious deterioration in their health.